 - Explain the key concepts and processes

-- The students are able to use the gained knowledge on the five causes to:
+- The students are able to use the gained knowledge on the five causes of biodiversity loss to:

 - Identify and report new research directions and their related questions.

 - Propose a combination of laboratory and field based research to answer these research questions